wumpusland/nomic/mutable_rules.md

 [*This rule will be amended to allow confidential trading of points as soon as a framework to allow it has been finished and approved.*]
 *Proposed by Peter on 1/17/12, last amended by N/A on N/A*

+**307** There exists a map called the 'gameboard.'
+An up to date version of the 'gameboard' shall be kept with the rest of the Wumpusland documentation.
+The 'gameboard' contains at least two completely distinct areas; one labeled "Start," and one labeled "Finish."
+When any player lands on the 'Finish' area, no further play is possible.
+That player gets another turn.
+No player may move on the 'gameboard' until the rules of such movement are further clarified in future rules.
+*Proposed by Richie on 1/17/12, last amended by N/A on N/A*